ireapps/lightning-talks/README.md

 This route handles two behaviors.

-* **Register a new user**: If `email`, `password` and `name` are sent as URL parameters, the route will attempt to register this user.
+* **Register a new user**: If `email`, `password` and `name` are sent as POST parameters, the route will attempt to register this user.
 If an existing user has this email address, the user will be logged in.
 If there is no existing user with this email address, the user will be registered and a message will be sent returning the new user's `_id`, a `success` flag and an `action` key with the value `register`.
 ```json
 {
     "_id": "97984267-ab75-46c4-b113-016a5555e92b",